ARMmbed/mbed-os-examples-docs_only/APIs_RTOS/Isr/README.md

-# Isr example
+# ISR example

-This example shows how to use various isr mechanisms in MbedOS.
+This example shows how to use various ISR mechanisms in Mbed OS.